johnnybui1911/uow_sculpture/README.md

 * Viewing and searching the sculptures, their detailed information, and location
 * Integrated map (Open Street Map)
 * Social features including signing in by Facebook, Google
-* Sending notifications when the user visits the sculpture and showing
+* Sending notifications when the user visits the sculpture and showing the navigation path.

 ## Getting started